Prerequisite

 Initialize Scoopika.

-Scoopika Container.
+Scoopika Endpoint.

 For more advanced scenarios where you want to add tools to your agents, the agents property can take a function that allows for custom agent setup logic and returns an array of agents: